alexneumayr/next-js-bravetribe/README.md

 ![Screenshot of the home page](./public/screenshots/screenshot.png)

-## Technologies
+## Technologies:

+- Next.js
 - Tailwind
 - shadcn/ui
+- PostgreSQL
+- Prisma
+- Jest
+- Playwright

+## Services:

+- Figma
-- Cloudinary
+- DrawSQL
 - Google Maps JavaScript API
 - Google Places API
+- Cloudinary
 - Knock
-- Next.js
-- Prisma
-- Postgres
-- Jest
-- Playwright
+- Neon
 - Vercel

 ## Database Setup (development)

+For development a local PostgreSQL server was used.
 If you haven't installed PostgreSQL you can follow the instructions from UpLeveled: https://github.com/upleveled/system-setup/blob/main/readme.md

 Copy the contents of the file .env.example to a new file .env (which should be ignored by GitHub) and fill in all the information.
 This is not only important for the database to run but also for NextAuth and Cloudinary to function properly.